Kash Patel’s use of the FBI jet sparks outrage. Here’s why he couldn’t travel to the Olympics any other way - Local News 8

 The video of Patel’s actual visit to the locker room, though, surfaced during in the hours after the game, as top officials were still working to assess safety issues for Americans in parts of Mexico, where cartel gunmen were roaming the streets setting fires to vehicles and buildings, according to a person briefed on the matter.

-A senior FBI official says the director was receiving regular updates Sunday about the situation unfolding in Mexico and the FBI has continued to provide necessary support.
+A senior FBI official said the director was receiving regular updates Sunday about the situation unfolding in Mexico and the FBI has continued to provide necessary support.

 The FBI last year sought to obtain a new long-distance aircraft, according to government bidding proposal records.